-If you believe we haven’t processed your personal information in accordance with our Data Protection obligations, and that you’ve been affected by our non-compliance, you can make a complaint to us by contacting our Data Protection Officer.
+If you believe we haven’t processed your personal information in accordance with our data protection obligations, and that you’ve been affected by this, you can make a complaint by contacting our Data Protection Officer.
 You also have the right to ask us to escalate your complaint to our Group Data Protection Officer if you don’t think it’s been handled appropriately.

-We’ve put security policies, rules and technical measures in place to protect the personal data that we have under our control from:
+We’ve put security policies, rules and technical measures in place to protect the personal information that we have under our control from:

 All our employees and service providers who have access to personal information, are obliged to protect it and keep it confidential.